ceph/ceph/src/pybind/mgr/dashboard_v2/README.rst

 How to add a new controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to add a new endpoint to the backend, you just need to add
+If you want to add a new endpoint to the backend, you just need to add a
-a class decorated with ``ApiController`` in a python file located under the
+class derived from ``BaseController`` decorated with ``ApiController`` in a
-``controllers`` directory.
-The dashboard plugin will automatically load your
+Python file located under the ``controllers`` directory.
+The Dashboard module
-new controller upon start.
+will automatically load your new controller upon start.

 For example create a file ``ping2.py`` under ``controllers`` directory with the
 following code::

   import cherrypy
-  from ..tools import ApiController
+  from ..tools import ApiController, BaseController

   @ApiController('ping2')
-  class Ping2(object):
+  class Ping2(BaseController):
     @cherrypy.expose
     def default(self, *args):
       return "Hello"

-Reload the dashboard plugin, and then you can access the above controller
+Reload the Dashboard module and then you can access the above controller from
-from the web browser using the URL http://mgr_hostname:8080/api/ping2
+the web browser using the URL http://mgr_hostname:8080/api/ping2.

 We also provide a simple mechanism to create REST based controllers using the
 ``RESTController`` class.